ggonnella/textformats/manuals/CLI.md

 `tf_spec test`.

-By default, examples are provided for each of the datatypes in the specification (but not if defined in included specifications).
+By default, examples are provided for each of the datatypes in the specification.
+Datatypes defined in included specifications are not considered (except if `--included` is used, or if a preprocessed file is used, or the specification is piped into the tool).
 Alternatively, a comma-separated list of datatypes can be provided using the option `--datatypes` or `-t` (e.g. `datatype1,datatype2,datatype3`).